NigoroJr/typebest/README.md

 ToDo
 ----
-Create an UML diagram
 All the function in [TypeWell](http://members.jcom.home.ne.jp/gangas2/download.html)
-Record results according to keyboard layout (Qwerty, Dvorak)
+Show results according to keyboard layout (Qwerty, Dvorak)
-Store more than 100 records (about 10,000)
 Separate dictionary files for each alphabet letter
 Allow user to choose which letter(s) in the alphabet